High Fidelity Visualization of What Your Self-Supervised Representation Knows About: Analysis of representations learned with Self-Supervised model

 \section{Analysis of representations learned with Self-Supervised model}

 Having generated samples that are close in the representation space to a conditioning image can give us an insight on what's hidden in the representations learned with self-supervised models.
 As demonstrated in the previous section, the samples that are generated with \our are really close visually to the image used as conditioning.
 This give an important proof of how much is kept inside a SSL representation.
 However, it's also important to consider how much this amount of "hidden" information varied depending on the SSL representation that is used.
 Therefore, we train several \our on SSL representations given by VicReg \citep{bardes2021vicreg}, Dino \citep{caron2021emerging}, Barlow Twins \citep{zbontar2021barlow} and SimCLR \citep{chen2020simclr}.
 In many applications that used self-supervised models, the representation that is used is the one corresponding to the backbone of the ResNet50.
 Usually, the representation given by the projector of the SSL-model (on which the SSL criterion is applied) is discarded because the results on many downstream tasks like classification is not as good as the backbone.
 However, since our work is to visualize and better understand the differences between SSL representations, we also trained \our on the representation given by the projector of Dino, Barlow Twins and SimCLR.
-In Figure \ref{fig:samples_kangourou} and \ref{fig:samples_things_in_water} we condition all the \our with the image labelled as conditioning and sample 9 images for each model.
-We observe that Dino representation does not allow much variance meaning that even information about the pose of the animal is kept inside the representation.
-In contrast, the SimCLR representation seems to be more invariant to the pose of the kangaroo, maybe too much because on many images the kangaroo become a rabbit.
-VicReg seems to be more robust in the sense that the animal doesn't cross the class boundary despite changes in the background.
-If we look at the projector of the SSL models, the generated samples have a higher variance except for Barlow Twins.
-This can be explained by the fact that the dimension of the representation given by the projector has a size of 8192 which is much bigger than the one used by other methods.
+In Figure \ref{fig:samples_things_in_water} we condition all the \our with the image labelled as conditioning and sample 9 images for each model.
+If we look at the projector of the SSL models, the generated samples have a higher variance.

 To further compare and analyse the different SSL models, we visualize how much SSL representations can be invariant with respect to a transformation that is applied on the conditioning image.
 In Figure \ref{fig:compare_chickens}, we apply several Data Augmentation: Vertical shift, Zoom out, Zoom In, Grayscale and a Collor Jitter on a given conditioning image.
 Then we compute the SSL representations of the transformed image with different SSL models and use our corresponding \our to see how much the samples have changed with respect to the samples generated on the vanilla conditioning image.
 We observe that the representation (the 2048 backbone one) of all SSL methods are not invariant to scale and change of colors.
 Whereas the representation of the projector doesn't seem to take into account any small transformation in the original conditioning outside the scale for Dino.
 For SimCLR, there is still some information about the background that is kept in the representation however the samples are not as close visually with respect to the 2048 representation.
 Barlow Twins is interesting because there isn't much differences between the backbone representation (2048) one and the representation of the projector (Size 8192).
 With the exception that this last representation seems to be more invariant to color shift than the backbone one.